KiddKailash/KiddKailash/README.md

 [View Repository](https://github.com/KiddKailash/MorningBrief)

 ### **StudyBuddy.ai**
-B2C platform built for tertiary students, made to understand information from a range of sources (uploaded documents, pasted text) to generate study cards.
-Studybuddy helps students and professionals turn their resources into interactive flashcards in seconds.
+B2C platform for tertiary students to transform their resources into interactive flashcards in seconds.
+Supports uploaded documents and pasted text, with AI-powered content parsing.
 In the pipeline: multiple choice quizzes, project organisation, and document summaries.
 Visit the [production website](https://clipcard.netlify.app/landing-page?lng=en).

 **Tech Stack:** React frontend (hosted on Netlify), Node.js server + MongoDB database (hosted on DigitalOcean), Stripe payment gateway via webhooks.

 [View Repository](https://github.com/KiddKailash/StudyBuddy/tree/develop)

 ### **LearnABLE**
-A platform, built for use by primary and secondary teachers, which uses emerging AI technologies to tailor educational material for students with learning considerations (Grades 2 -> 10).
-Aligns with V7 of the Australian Curriculum, and with UDL design for learning principles.
+A platform for primary and secondary teachers that uses AI to tailor educational material for students with learning considerations (Grades 2–10).
+Aligns with V7 of the Australian Curriculum and UDL design principles.

 **Tech Stack:** React frontend (hosted with Vercel), Django backend (hosted on DigitalOcean), OpenRouter